michael-collins/aa105-fa18--oer/_projects/2d-poster-project/2d-poster-project.md

 submission-id: 2dposter-YOURNAME
 ---

-In this exercise, you will create a 2D low-poly poster using Adobe Illustrator and Adobe Photoshop.
+In this project, you will create a 2D low-poly poster using Adobe Illustrator and Adobe Photoshop.
 You will practice using composition, color theory, and typography to convey meaning.

+## Learning Resources

+1. Create "low-poly" style using Adobe Illustrator
+2. Import vector artwork into Photoshop to create a final composite image
+3. You must make all visual elements.

 ## Learning Resources